UK's Conservative Party strikes early blows in elections - WTMJ

 Associated Press

-LONDON (AP) — Britain’s governing Conservative Party made further inroads in the north of England on Friday, winning a special election in the post-industrial town of Hartlepool for a parliamentary seat that the main opposition Labour Party had held since the position’s creation in 1974.
+LONDON (AP) — Britain’s governing Conservative Party made further inroads in the north of England on Friday, winning a special election in the post-industrial town of Hartlepool for a parliamentary seat that the main opposition Labour Party had held since its creation in 1974.

 Managing to present itself as the party of change despite having led the U.K. for 11 years, Prime Minister Boris Johnson’s Conservatives extended their grip on parts of the country that were Labour strongholds for decades, if not a century.